- Tiger Band

 LSU Band Faculty

-Roy King, Director of Athletic Bands / Associate Director of Bands
+Roy King, Director of Athletic Bands and Director of the Golden Band from Tigerland

 Dennis Llinás, Associate Director of Bands